-Drake University is a CHAMPS campus and a member of the Yellow Ribbon Program.
+Drake University is a CHAMPS campus, a Military Friendly School, and a member of the Yellow Ribbon Program.
 Read more about each distinction below.

 Drake is a Home Base Iowa CHAMPs campus.
 The Home Base Iowa CHAMPS (Certified Higher Academic Military Partner) program serves to promote Iowa as the premier destination for veterans and their families who are looking to further their education.

 This membership serves as recognition of Drake's dedication to providing veterans with assistance transitioning to higher education, access to on-campus support resources, and scholarships or other veterans benefits for student-veterans and their families.

 Drake University has been designated a military friendly school by Viqtory.
 This is the second consecutive year the University has earned this designation.